gdelidaki/Product-Landing-Page/README.md

 Includes:
 #Navigation bar links & Submit button have hover transitions

 #Clicking on each navigation bar link gets you to corresponding site section accounting for the size of the navigation bar

 #Form data (email) is retrieved and stored

 #Font-awesome icons

+Used the below USER STORY as a guideline
 --- USER STORY ---

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.